Published Historical Books

 Order through the PayPal basket below.

 Castles of Radnorshire (Logaston Press, ISBN 1-873827-54-7) [1996].
 This book covers the political history of the now defunct county from its origins as part of the now largely forgotten kingdom of Cynllibiwg to its overrunning by Parliamentary forces in the Civil War of 1642-46.
 Detailed are the struggles between the kings of Cynllibiwg and their princely successors and the Normans of Herefordshire, occasionally led by the kings of England.
 Into this treacherous web is minutely woven the building, destruction and rebuilding of the 45 castles in the county.
 The history is followed by a gazetteer of all the castles giving a brief history and the current preservation and state of access to the site.
 A major strength of the book is that all the castle sites have been visited by the author.
 Their convoluted history and as far as possible their chronology has been disentangled.
-Includes New Radnor Castle, Llyswen Castle, Twyn y Garth, Crickardarn Castle, Guan Gunllwch, Pembridge Castle, Barland Castle, Burfa Castle, Womaston Castle, Evenjobb Castle, Knapp Castle, Kinnerton Castle, Newcastle, Dinieithon Castle, Cymaron Castle, Cefnllys Castle, Knucklas Castle, Castell y Blaid, Tinboeth Castle, Buddugre Castle, Tomen Castle, Knighton Castle, Bryn y Castell, Norton Castle, Bleddfa Castle, Pilleth Castle, Rhaeadr Castle, Rhaeadr-gwy Castle, Colwyn Castle, Penarth Castle, Fforest Wood Castle, Guanceste, Llandeilo Grapen Castle, Llanstephan Castle, Dolbedwyn Castle, Cwrt Evan Gwynne Castle, Cae Maerdy Castle, Llowes Castle, Clyro Castle, Glasbury Castle, Aberedw Castle, Boughrood Castle and Trewern Castle.
+Includes New Radnor Castle, Twyn y Garth, Barland Castle, Burfa Castle, Womaston Castle, Evenjobb Castle, Knapp Farm mound, Kinnerton Castle, Newcastle, Dinieithon Castle, Cymaron Castle, Cefnllys Castles, Knucklas Castle, Castell y Blaid, Tinboeth Castle, Buddugre Castle, Tomen Castle, Knighton Castle, Bryn y Castell, Norton Castle, Bleddfa Castle, Pilleth Castle, Rhaeadr Castle, Rhaeadr-gwy Castle, Colwyn Castle, Penarth Castle, Fforest Wood Castle, Guanceste, Painscastle, Llandeilo Graben Castle, Llanstephan Castle, Dolbedwyn Castle, Cwrt Evan Gwynne Castle, Cae Maerdy Castle, Llowes Castle, Clyro Castle, Glasbury Castle, Aberedw Castles, Boughrood Castle and Trewern Castle.

 The Castles of Breconshire (Logaston Press, ISBN 1-873827-80-6) [1998] .
 This book follows the same format as its predecessor for Radnorshire.
 The many smaller baronial families who made up the aristocracy of the county are explored in some depth from their arrival in the eleventh century to their extinction many generations later.
 Much of the history dwells on the policies and campaigns of the two Llywelyns of Gwynedd in the thirteenth century.
 Once more all the castle sites have been visited by the author and once more they are described in detail.
 Includes Brecon Castle, Aberyscir Castle, Alexanderstone Castle, Castle Madog, Cilwhybert Castle, Clawdd British, Cwm Camlais Castle, Llanddew Castle, Llandefaelog-Fach Castle, Llanigon Castle, Llanthomas Castle, Pencelli Castle, Pont Estyll Castle, Sennybridge Castle, Trecastle, Ty'n-y-Caeau Castle, Vaynor Castle, Ystradfellte Castle, Castell Coch, Bronllys Castle, Aberllynfi Castle, Blaenllyfni Castle, Crickhowell Castle, Garn y Castell, Hen Castell, Maescelyn Castle, Scethrog Tower, Talgarth Tower, Tredustan Castle, Trefecca Castle, Tretower Castle, Twmpan Castle, Builth Wells Castle, Caer Beris Castle, Caerau Castle, Treflis Castle, Llanafan-fawr Castle, Llysdinam Castle, Forest Twdin, Castell Dinas, Crickardarn Castle, Waun Gunllwch and Llyswen.